bhartiy/learnsellacious/pages/07.product/variants-options/docs.md

 **Add variants to the available product:**
 1. Go to the sellacious admin panel.
-2. Go to shop, select product catalogue drop the drop down menu.
+2. Go to Shop->>Product Catalogue from drop-down menu.
 3. Select the product of which you want to create variants.
-4. After opening that product, select variant field.
+4. After opening that product, click on Variants tab.
 5. Click on the add variant button to add the variants for your product.
 6. Click on save button, Variants of that product will be created.